dtap001/techie-tales/_posts/2024-11-01-certs-ins-and-outs.md

 ---

 > This is my humble summary regarding every important aspect of the certificates that a developer likely will encounter.
 I will update this article as I learn more about this topic.
-Every feedback is welcomed and appreciated 🙏🏻
+Every feedback is welcome and appreciated 🙏🏻
 {: .prompt-info }

 ## Some basics